A good education is an investment in your child that will have a permanent benefit. However, it requires careful planning and thought.

 Seek advice and prepare early

 As education fees are increasing all the time, the sooner you start planning the better.
 Contact an AAM Advisory Wealth Manager today to discuss your investment goals for your children’s education.

 Whatever you do, don’t put this off.
 Delaying your education savings plan by just one year can have a dramatic effect on the end sums.

 ³ Fees based on an international, non-subsidised student.

 This article is intended for general circulation and information purposes only.
 It may not be published, circulated, reproduced or distributed in whole or part to any other person without prior consent of AAM.
-This article should not be construed as an offer, solicitation of an offer, a recommendation or provision of financial advice.
+This article should not be construed as an offer, solicitation of an offer, or a recommendation to transact in any products mentioned herein.
 The information does not take into account the specific investment objectives, financial situation or particular needs of any person.
 Advice should be sought from a licensed financial adviser before making any decisions.
 Whilst we have taken all reasonable care to ensure that the information contained in this article is not untrue or misleading at the time of publication, we cannot guarantee its accuracy or completeness.
 Any opinion or estimate contained in this article is subject to change without notice.
 AAM Advisory Pte Ltd is licensed by the Monetary Authority of Singapore, FA Licence no. 100032.

 Book a complimentary financial review with one of our wealth managers.